malloc47/malloc47.github.com/about/index.md

 the last 1.5 decades.
 [Arch Linux](http://www.archlinux.org/) is my primary operating system, so many examples here will be targeted at this platform.
-I blog with code, and a large majority of what appears here will be problem or code-driven.
+I blog with code, and a large majority of what appears here is problem or code-driven.

 ## Why malloc47?